pekonchan/ScrollDiv/README.md

     - Custom scrollbars render several nested structures, it will adding DOM, so it's no neccessary to use them.
 - For browsers other than the above two cases, the browser is generally the 'window' system browser, if it is the 'webkit' kernel browser, the component will use the '-webkit-scrollbar' and other CSS methods to customize the native scrollbar style, the final rendering as a 'div' tag.
 This option is optional for the user.
 - In addition to the above, custom scrollbar methods are used to render different results in different cases, which can be the most simple way to satisfy the beautiful scrollbar style.
+- Fix firefox and Internet Explorer, the 'padding-bottom' setting doesn't work, act the same as chrome and other browsers
+- Can automatically adapt to different browser scroll bar width, rather than write the usual '17px'
 - The component contains horizontal and vertical scroll bars

 In short, the component takes the "best" approach, with the simplest rendering structure and the best component performance, provided the scrollbar style is significant.